Swanlinbar – Barney Devine

 Barney Devine has made a number of major discoveries in an area centred around Swanlinbar and surrounded by Kinawley, Derrylin, Bawnboy, Ballyconnell and by the mountains East Cuilcagh and Benaughlin.

-Cavanburren.Ie is hosting a number of survey reports here.
+Cavanburren.ie is hosting a limited number of survey reports here.
 (See downloads further down)

 • Agahaboy Rock Art Survey Report